PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 You must implement the following ones :
 - Update the `smartshopcontract.js` file with the correct information
 - Load the accounts provided by metamask in your browser.
 The [web3](https://web3js.readthedocs.io/en/v1.3.0/web3-eth.html) documentation should help you :wink:
-- Implement the function body used to interact with the smart contract.
-Once again, the [web3]() documentation should help you.
+- Implement the function body used to interact with the smart contract in the `interact.js` file.
+  Once again, this [web3](https://web3js.readthedocs.io/en/v1.3.0/web3-eth-contract.html#methods-mymethod-call) documentation should help you.

 ## Authors